handshake-org/ledger-app-hns/README.md

 ##### Input data

->NOTE: the tx details should be sent over in packets of up to 331 bytes.
-The apdu exchange buffer is 336 bytes and the first 5 bytes are used for the command header.
+>NOTE: The transaction details should be sent in packets of up to 255 bytes.
+This is because the APDU command data length is represented as a uint8_t.

 | Field         | Len |
 | ------------- | --- |